Manage smart credential authenticators

 Edit smart credential settings

-After the smart credential has been enrolled, review the smart credential settings to confirm they are configured as required.
-Changes made to the smart credential settings are uploaded to the Identity on your smart credential application during activation.
+After you enroll a smart credential, review its settings to confirm they are configured correctly.
+Changes to smart credential settings are uploaded to the smart credential application during activation.

 Manage and revoke Smart Credential certificates

-Once you activate a mobile smart credential for a Certificate Authority, you can manage the certificates issued to the smart credential.
-See Manage Certificate Authorities for more information about creating and managing certificate authorities.
+After you activate a mobile smart credential for a certificate authority (CA), you can manage the certificates issued to that smart credential.
+For more information about CAs, see Manage Certificate Authorities.

 Manage assigned smart credentials

-After you add a mobile smart credential to a user, you can make the following changes:
+After you add a mobile smart credential to a user, you can manage its lifecycle in IDaaS.
+This includes enabling, disabling, unassigning, unblocking, updating, and deleting assigned mobile smart credentials.

 Clone a smart credential definition